crcresearch/Astra/JETSON_ORIN_NANO_SETUP.md

 # Run
 ollama run gemma3n:e2b
 ```
-> [!CAUTION] Ensure you have enabled a higher swap memory before running the gemma3n:e2b model.
+> ⚠️ Ensure you have enabled a higher swap memory before running the gemma3n:e2b model.
 ## Python Virtual Environment Setup
 There is a bit of a quirk here.
 OpenCV comes installed on the Jetson's system Python.
 It is a pre-built wheel specific for the Jetson (V4L2 and GStreamer = ON).
 While this build is not a CUDA build, we most likely will not need OpenCV with CUDA; therefore it's not worth building from source (the only image I found appeared incorrectly built — likely from a container mimicking JP6.1 and not actually built on a Jetson).